Asymptotic vacua with higher derivatives: The unique flat vacuum

-Our series solution (\ref{eq:flatgensol})-(\ref{eq:flatsolz}) has three arbitrary constants, $c_{13}$, $\rho$ and another one corresponding to the arbitrary position of the singularity (taken here to be zero without loss of generality), and is therefore a local expansion of the \emph{general} solution around the initial singularity.
-Since the leading order coefficients are real, by a theorem of Goriely and Hyde, cf. \cite{go}, we conclude that there is an open set of initial conditions for which the general solution blows up at the finite time (initial) singularity at $t=0$.
-This proves the stability of our solution in the neighborhood of the singularity.

-We can see that the transformation $c_{13}={3c^{'}_{13}/2\a}$ and $\epsilon = -k/6 $ in the series expansion (\ref{eq:flatfinal}) leads to a form obtained by setting $\z=0$ in the series expansion found for the flat, radiation case of Ref. \cite{K1} (cf. Eq.
-(21) in that reference, where the term $12\xi\t^3$ was mistakenly written as $24\xi\t^3$ there).
+Our series solution (\ref{eq:flatgensol})-(\ref{eq:flatsolz}) has three arbitrary constants, $c_{13}$, $\rho$ and another one corresponding to the arbitrary position of the singularity (taken here to be zero without loss of generality), and so there is an open set of initial conditions for which the general solution blows up at the finite time (initial) singularity at $t=0$.
+This proves the stability of our solution in the neighborhood of the singularity\footnote{We can also see that the transformation $c_{13}={3c^{'}_{13}/2\a}$ and $\epsilon = -k/6 $ in the series expansion (\ref{eq:flatfinal}) leads to a form obtained by setting $\z=0$ in the series expansion found for the flat, radiation case of Ref. \cite{K1} (cf. Eq.
+(21) in that reference, where the term $12\xi\t^3$ was mistakenly written as $24\xi\t^3$ there).}.